matthamil/gfycat/README.md

 ## Usage

+See examples in the [`examples`](examples/) directory.

+You will need a Gfycat API client id and client secret.
 Follow the steps in the [Gfycat API documentation](https://developers.gfycat.com/api/#quick-start) to obtain a client id and client secret.

-See examples in the [`examples`](examples/) directory.

-You can enable logging by setting the `DEBUG` environment variable to `gfycat`, i.e. `DEBUG=gfycat`.
+You can enable logging by setting the `DEBUG` environment variable to `gfycat`, i.e. `DEBUG=gfycat` or `DEBUG=*`.

 ## Features